vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 still seemed way above normal.
 The overnight situation on 2024-04-06 seemed approximately similar to the overnight situation on 2024-04-05.

+On 2024-04-07, I continued to have excess saliva production, but subjectively it felt slightly improved compared to the previous two days.
+I came up with the following way to estimate my excess saliva
+production: how long did I have to wait between successive saliva swallows?
+In the morning and early afternoon on 2024-04-07, the interval was somewhere between 10 and 20 minutes.
+My subjective sense is that during the peak of the issue on 2024-04-05, the interval was less than 5 minutes.

 According to the Internet, the greater saliva production after teeth cleaning is normal.
 For instance, [this](https://wellsfamilydental.com/drooling-after-teeth-cleaning/)